admindojo/CTFd/CTFd/plugins/admindojo-about/pages/getting-started.md

-adminDōjō provides an **easy to setup environment** to train **real-world Linux administration tasks** in preconfigured VirtualMachines.
+admindōjō provides an **easy to setup environment** to train **real-world Linux administration tasks** in preconfigured VirtualMachines.

 Each training contains a real-world scenario and in-depth explanations.

 Each training gets verified and rated - this way you know exactly if you implemented best-practices.

-To help motivating yourself, adminDōjō allows you to track your progress online and compete with others!
+To help motivating yourself, admindōjō allows you to track your progress online and compete with others!

-**adminDōjō is not just a simulation**!
+**admindōjō is not just a simulation**!

-adminDōjō uses unmodified Linux images and real-world objectives - everything that you learn is fully applicable to a standard Linux installation!
+admindōjō uses unmodified Linux images and real-world objectives - everything that you learn is fully applicable to a standard Linux installation!

 ## Getting started